scsm-ua/kirtan-guide-en/songs/nadiya-nagare-nitai-neche-neche-gay-re.md

     jagannātha-suta mahāprabhu viśvambhara māyāpura-śaśi navadvīpa-sudhākara

 Lord Chaitanya is the beloved son of Jagannāth Miśra; He is Mahāprabhu, the great master, protector, and maintainer of the whole world.
-He is the shining moon of Māyāpur, dissipating the dark ignorance of the world, and the source of all nectar for the Land of Nabad- wīp.
+He is the shining moon of Māyāpur, dissipating the dark ignorance of the world, and the source of all nectar for the Land of Nabadwīp.

 #### 2

     śachī-suta gaurahari nimāi-sundara rādhā-bhāva-kānti-āchādito naṭavara

 He is the beloved son of Śachī Mātā and is Lord Hari with a golden complexion.
-As He was born under a neem tree He was called Nimāi- *sundar* (beautiful Nimāi).
+As He was born under a neem tree He was called Nimāi*sundar* (beautiful Nimāi).
 He is covered by the sentiment and lustre of Śrīmatī Rādhārāṇī, and He is the best of all dancers.

 #### 3

     nāmānanda chapala bālaka mātṛ-bhakta brahmāṇḍa-badana tarkī kautukānurakta

 Lord Chaitanya becomes ecstatic upon hearing the Holy Name of Hari.
-As a boy He was swift and agile, devoted to His mother, a great logician, and fond of jok- ing.
+As a boy He was swift and agile, devoted to His mother, a great logician, and fond of joking.
 Millions of worlds are contained in His mouth.

 #### 4